Part of the Revenue Operations series

 Key Takeaways

-You can cut monthly logo churn by 30% or more in 90 days if you run the right diagnostic first and sequence the fixes correctly.
-I did this at a $30M B2B SaaS company in 2024.
-Logo churn dropped from 4.2% to 2.8% monthly over 12 weeks.
+You can cut monthly logo churn materially in 90 days if you run the diagnostic first and sequence fixes correctly.
+At one mid-market B2B SaaS company, logo churn improved sharply over 12 weeks once onboarding and early usage gaps were fixed.
 The playbook has three phases: diagnostic (weeks 1-2), quick wins (weeks 3-4), and structural fixes (weeks 5-12).
-Every phase maps to specific KPIs with named owners.
+Every phase maps to KPIs with named owners.

 What Is a 90-Day Churn Reduction Plan?